oodmumc3/free-ai-coding-kor/README.md

-# List of agentic coding tools with free access to frontier models
+# List of agentic coding tools with free access to pro-grade models

 > **TL;DR**: Compare agentic IDEs/CLIs by their free access to frontier models.
 Local models = unlimited free use, Gemini CLI = 3000 h/month, others have various limits.